-On January 13, 2016 the IASB issued IFRS 16, "Leases".
+On January 13, 2016 the IASB issued IFRS 16.
 This standard introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 A lessee is required to recognize a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
-This standard substantially carries forward the lessor accounting requirements of IAS 17, while requiring enhanced disclosures to be provided by lessors.
+This standard substantially carries forward the lessor accounting requirements of IAS 17 Leases, while requiring enhanced disclosures to be provided by lessors.
 Other areas of the lease accounting model have been impacted, including the definition of a lease.
 The new standard is effective for annual periods beginning on or after January 1, 2019.
-Earlier application is permitted for entities that apply IFRS 15, "Revenue from contracts with customers" at or before the date of initial adoption of IFRS 16.
+Earlier application is permitted for entities that apply IFRS 15 at or before the date of initial adoption of IFRS 16.
+The Company is currently evaluating the impact that this new accounting standard is expected to have on its consolidated financial statements.